madzadev/kanboard/README.md

     appwrite/appwrite:latest
 ```

 3️⃣ Next, open Docker and run the Appwrite app.
-At this point you should be able to access the Appwrite console through [localhost](http://localhost).
+At this point, you should be able to access the Appwrite console through [localhost](http://localhost).
 Create an account, log in and create a new project.

 ![Project](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/25tfvxw0dowvkfeen2xg.png)

 4️⃣ To init your SDK and interact with Appwrite services, you need to add a Web platform to your project.
 To do that choose the project you created and click the 'Add Platform' button.

-5️⃣ Create four database collections: Posts, Columns, Boards and Activities.
+5️⃣ Create four database collections: Posts, Columns, Boards, and Activities.

 ![Colections](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/ctwjhu525coft3pvtai6.png)